 Maintaining predictability in household income and expenses (especially housing).

-Capable of accessing commensurate financial resources for their cost of living.
+Capable of accessing financial resources to meet their cost of living.

 Healthy Living

 Input focused on the physical and mental states of individuals and their capacity to meaningfully contribute and participate in their community of choice.
 Participants noted the importance of the community in creating an environment that encourages and values a healthy lifestyle.